dodokek/Hash-Table/README.md

 According to profiler, there are no more *"bottle necks"* where we can get noticeable rise in performance.
 But we can dive deeper in previous optimizations.

-## Version 4 - Replacing hash function once again
+## Version 4 - Replacing hash function with CRC32

 In the second optimization we replaced Murmur hash with its assembly version.
 To make hash calculation even faster, we can use CRC32 instead.